arsedler9/lfads-torch/README.md

     "model": "my_model",
 }
 ```
 This will tell `lfads-torch` to use the custom datamodule and model configurations you just defined.
 Running this script in your `lfads-torch` environment should begin optimizing a single model on your GPU if it is available.
-Logs and checkpoints will be saved in the model directory, and model outputs will be saved in `lfads_output.h5` when training is complete.
+Logs and checkpoints will be saved in the model directory, and model outputs will be saved in `lfads_output_sess0.h5` when training is complete.
 Feel free to inspect `configs/single.yaml` and `configs/callbacks` to experiment with different `Trainer` arguments, alternative loggers and callbacks, and more.

-As a next step, try specifying a random search in `scripts/run_multi.py` or a population-based training run in `scripts/run_pbt.py` and running a large-scale sweep to identify the optimal hyperparameters for your dataset!
+As a next step, try specifying a random search in `scripts/run_multi.py` or a population-based training run in `scripts/run_pbt.py` and running a large-scale sweep to identify high-performing hyperparameters for your dataset!

 # Advanced Usage
 `lfads-torch` is designed to be modular in order to easily adapt to a wide variety of use cases.
 At the core of this modularity is the use of composable configuration files via Hydra [11].
 User-defined objects can be substituted anywhere in the framework by simply modifying a `_target_` key and its associated arguments.
 In this section, we draw attention to some of the more significant opportunities that this modularity provides.